michael-hartmann/caps/docs/manual/manual.rst

 Also note that if ``detalg`` is Cholesky, only the upper half of the matrix is computed.

-Here is an example to generate and save a round-trip matrix:
+The following example demonstrates how to generate and save a round-trip matrix:

 .. code-block:: console